HefnySco/andruav_ap_wiki/source/de-what-is.rst

 What is DroneEngage?
 ======================

-DroneEngage is a cloud-based companion computer software for Ardupilot and PX4 drones that provides unlimited range telemetry, video streaming, and advanced fleet management capabilities over the internet.
+DroneEngage is a professional, cloud-based companion computer ecosystem designed for ArduPilot and PX4-based vehicles.
+It leverages cellular networks (4G/LTE/5G) and the internet to provide unlimited-range telemetry, high-definition video streaming, and advanced fleet management.

+As the Linux-based evolution of the Andruav project, DroneEngage moves beyond mobile-phone-based hardware to support dedicated single-board computers like the Raspberry Pi, offering a modular and robust architecture for enterprise and long-range drone operations.

 .. youtube:: Q-OyRnisq8U